lo-tp/MeteorN/README.md

 There is one more thing to be done before using this version.

-Firstly you'll have to copy your SSL cirtificate file and SSL cirtificate key to the `ssl` folder respectively as cert.pem and privkey.pem.
+You'll have to copy your SSL cirtificate file and SSL cirtificate key to the `MeteorN/SSLImplemented/ssl` folder respectively as cert.pem and privkey.pem.

 Then run `docker-compose up` and your meteor app is ready to go with SSL support.

 **One thing to mention: The http traffic is redirected to https by default.**

 If you want to keep the http working, you can edit the Nginx configure file located at `conf` folder.

+## Use the Nginx Reverse Proxy to Do Other Thing

+You can edit the `conf/nginx.conf` to implement other functionalities with the reverse proxy.